-In La , one of the departments of France, an insurrection broke out against the Jacobinical government, in 1793.
+In La Vendée, one of the departments of France, an insurrection broke out against the Jacobinical government, in 1793.

 Upwards of two hundred battles and skirmishes were fought in this devoted country.
 The revolutionary fever was in its access; the shedding of blood seemed to have become positive pleasure to the perpetrators of slaughter, and was varied by each invention which cruelty could invent to give it new zest.
 The habitations of the Vendeans were destroyed, their families subjected to violation and massacre, their cattle houghed and slaughtered, and their crops burnt and wasted.
 One republican column assumed and merited the name of the Infernal, by the horrid atrocities which they committed.
 At Pilau, they roasted the women and children in a heated oven.
 Many similar horrors could be added, did not the heart and hand recoil from the task.
 Without quoting any more special instances of horror, we use the words of a republican eye witness, to express the general spectacle presented by the theatre of public conflict.